openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/handouts_updates.rst

 **********************

-You add updates to notify learners of upcoming exams or deadlines, changes in the course schedule, or make other announcements.
+You add updates to notify learners of upcoming exams or deadlines, changes in the course schedule, or to make other announcements.

 To add a course update, follow these steps.